RainbowMiner/RainbowMiner/README.md

 <details><summary>PocketWhale</summary> https://freehaven.pocketwhale.info/ cryptonight freehaven XFH-pool for us region, pays in XFH, set your XFH-address in pools configuration or edit pools.config.txt.
 No price, so only suitable for FocusWallet mining.</details>
 <details><summary>Ravenminer</summary> https://www.ravenminer.com/ ravencoin-pool for us region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>RavenminerEu</summary> https://eu.ravenminer.com/ ravencoin-pool for eu region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
-<details><summary>StarPool</summary> https://www.starpool.biz/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>
 <details><summary>YiiMP</summary> https://yiimp.eu/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>ZergPool</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.</details>
 <details><summary>ZergPoolCoins</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any other coin.
 Mine most profitable coin, either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 Switching will be by coin.